davidruvolo51/yaml-emx-convert/README.md

 from yamlemxconvert.convert import Convert2
 ```

-Create a new instance of your class and define the path to the YAML file.
-The major change from the previous version is that only one model can be rendered at a time.
+Create a new instance and enter the path to the YAML file.
+The major change from the EMX1 `Convert` method is that only one model can be rendered at a time.
 (This is most likely a temporary limitation.)

 ```python
 emx2 = Convert2(file='path/to/my/model.yaml')
 ```

 Convert the model using the `convert` method.
-Like the EMX1 convert method, you can choose to ignore any datasets defined in the YAML file using the argument `ignoreData` (default: `False`).
+Like the EMX1 convert method you can choose to ignore any datasets defined in the YAML file using the argument `ignoreData` (default: `False`).

 A new feature is the ability to decide if you would like to flatten nested EMX packages.
 In EMX1, you may have a package within a package, but nested schemas aren't allowed in EMX2.
 You can either flatten the schemas or separate create a new schema as a shared resource.
 By default, this option is set to `True`.

 ```python
 emx2.convert()